riccstef/modtorch/README.md

 print(f'Output 1: {prev[0].detach()} - Output 2: {prev[1].detach()} - Gate: {prev[2].detach()}')
 ```

-More standard PyTorch or custom layers could be easily added to the libraries.

 ## Notes

 - MODTORCH is designed for flexibility and rapid experimentation.